quang-do-se/aws-certs/devops/tmp/study.md

 ## EventBridge

-- You can call the `EBS Create Snapshot`, `EC2 Image Builder` directly as a target from EventBridge.
+- You can call the `EBS Create Snapshot`, `EC2 Image Builder`, `ECS tasks` directly as a target from EventBridge.

 - `EventBridge` vs. `SNS`: https://medium.com/awesome-cloud/aws-difference-between-amazon-eventbridge-and-amazon-sns-comparison-aws-eventbridge-vs-aws-sns-46708bf5313